awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-rds-database-instance.md

 ### Creating a cross\-region encrypted read replica<a name="aws-properties-rds-database-instance--examples--Creating_a_cross-region_encrypted_read_replica"></a>

-The following example creates an encrypted Read Replica from a cross\-region source DB instance\.
+The following example creates an encrypted read replica from a cross\-region source DB instance\.

 #### JSON<a name="aws-properties-rds-database-instance--examples--Creating_a_cross-region_encrypted_read_replica--json"></a>